chaninn/osFP/README.md

 ```

 ### Launching the application
-To launch the application on your own computer, in an R environment, type the following:
+To launch the application on your own local computer, in an R environment, type the following:

 ```
 shiny::runGitHub('osfp','chaninn')